COVID-19 Updates: Taking steps to return to normal.

 For seniors applying to the program for the first time, or those who have previously applied but have never received benefits, an estimate of income is allowed to determine benefit eligibility for the current calendar year.

-Fill out the Income estimate form (PDF, 419 KB) and attach it to your application.
+Fill out the Income estimate form and attach it to your application.

 When an estimate is used, the estimated income is compared to the actual income reported to the Canada Revenue Agency at the end of the benefit year.
 If the estimated income was too high, benefits are paid to you retroactively.
 If an estimated income was too low, and you received benefits for which you were not eligible, you will have to repay the overpayment.

-The Supplementary Accommodation Benefit supports eligible seniors who reside in a designated supportive living or long-term care facility with monthly accommodation charges.
+The Supplementary Accommodation Benefit supports eligible seniors who reside in a continuing care home with monthly accommodation charges.
 The amount received is determined by:

 The Supplementary Accommodation Benefit is combined with the Alberta Seniors Benefit.
 You will receive one combined payment each month.